Bossi History, Family Crest & Coats of Arms

 Early Origins of the Bossi family

-The surname Bossi was first found in 1170, Consabecco Bossi was part of the Commune of Milan.
+The surname Bossi was first found in 1170, where Consabecco Bossi was part of the Commune of Milan.

 Boso (d.
 1181?), was the third English cardinal, "described by Cardella as Boso Breakspear, an Englishman by birth, the nephew of Pope Adrian IV, and a monk of the order of St. Benedict.
 He was a member of the monastery of St. Albans, but went to Rome to follow the fortunes of his uncle."

-Important Dates for the Bossi family
+Early History of the Bossi family

 This web page shows only a small excerpt of our Bossi research.
 More information is included under the topic Early Bossi History in all our PDF Extended History products and printed products wherever possible.